Truncations of level 1 of elements in the loop group of a reductive group: Applications

-\begin{remark} Comparisons between the Ekedahl-Oort stratification and the subdivision into Iwahori-double cosets as in Theorem \ref{propdef}(2) are also used in the theory of moduli spaces of abelian varieties, see for example \cite{EkedahlvdGeer}, Corollary 8.4 (iii) or \cite{GY2}, 9. \end{remark}
+Recall that in Theorem \ref{propdef}(2) we established a comparison between the stratification by truncations of level 1 and the subdivision of $LG$ into Iwahori double cosets.
+Relations between the Ekedahl-Oort stratification and the subdivision into Iwahori-double cosets are also used in the theory of moduli spaces of abelian varieties, see for example \cite{EkedahlvdGeer}, Corollary 8.4 (iii) or \cite{GY2}, 9.\\